MWRA online - home

 Trace = present, but at concentrations too low to be reliably quantitated with current analytical technology.

-The Massachusetts Department of Environmental Protection (MassDEP) set a standard of 20 parts per trillion on October 2, 2020 for the sum of these six PFAS compounds (called PFAS6)
+The Massachusetts Department of Environmental Protection (MassDEP) had previously set a standard of 20 parts per trillion in October 2020 for the sum of these six PFAS compounds (called PFAS6)

 • Perfluorooctanoic acid (PFOA)